Martha Jane Knowlton Coray: Brigham Young Academy

 During the founding of the LDS Church's educational system, Brigham Young had instituted a rule that each academy board include at least one woman.
 Coray was selected by Young in October 1875 to serve as the first woman on the board of trustees of Brigham Young Academy (BYA).
 She served in this capacity until her death in 1881.
 She was also appointed the first Dean of Women at Brigham Young Academy.
 Coray took it upon herself, even before her appointment, to keep Young (the president of the LDS Church and governor of Utah Territory at the time) apprised of the issues surrounding education for Utah women.
-Likewise, in her capacity as board member, Coray was tasked by Young to focus her efforts on ensuring that young women attended the Academy.
+Likewise, in her capacity as board member, Coray was tasked by Young to focus her efforts on ensuring that young women attended the academy.
 Her objective was "to act as a mouthpiece for their interests."

 The first board of trustees of BYA focused its efforts on creating curriculum.
 Coray worked alongside her colleagues to balance secular and theological teachings in this endeavor.
 Her philosophy on education was that the combination of religious and secular learning would result in the best education possible.
 In a letter to Brigham Young, she declared: "My principle of education has been God's laws of religion first, Man's laws of honor and morality second, [and] Science of every attainable kind [third]".
 Her efforts while at BYA also included hiring Warren Newton Dusenberry and Karl G. Maeser.
 She was on the executive committee, the committee for rules and by-laws, and the auditing committee at BYA.
-Throughout her time at the Academy, Coray wrote many letters to Brigham Young, keeping him updated on subjects such as enrollment and curriculum.
+Throughout her time at the academy, Coray wrote many letters to Brigham Young, keeping him updated on subjects such as enrollment and curriculum.

 While serving as trustee, she wrote: "I am a little disappointed at the want of general interest shown in the B. Y. Academy at Provo.
 I am now so situated that I can give considerable attention to its workings and its struggling also to accomplish the greatest good, with the smallest amount of means".
-When she passed away, many BYA students attended her funeral.
+When she died, many BYA students attended her funeral.